GnoxNahte/obsidian-auto-embed/README.md

 4. Some websites like Twitter, Reddit or Imgur, will send a resize message.
 The plugin uses the info to resize the embed.

 ## Roadmap
-- [ ] Add support for other websites (If you want other websites, create an issue or [submit a Google Form](https://forms.gle/xtuv4FVCKZ2tg9zK9))
+- [ ] Add support for other websites (If you want other websites, [create an issue](https://github.com/GnoxNahte/obsidian-auto-embed/issues) or [submit a Google Form](https://forms.gle/xtuv4FVCKZ2tg9zK9) if u aren't comfortable with GitHub)
 	- [ ] Google Maps
 	- [ ] Google Calendar
 	- [ ] Notion